 Two buttons are present near the lever, one for spray mist and the other for 210g/min steam boost function.

-The steam boost is not so powerful, but it is quite impressive if we see the price tag.
+The steam boost is very powerful, but it is quite impressive if we see the price tag.
 The spray mist gently moistens the clothes before ironing.

 The iron boasts a 350ml water tank.
 A water-filling cup is also available with the product.